 The basic idea is to help overcome replication’s single-threadedness.
-Under the right conditions, the slave’s SQL thread can become I/O-bound, even though the slave server has lots of unused I/O capacity.
+Under the right conditions, the replica’s SQL thread can become I/O-bound, even though the replica server has lots of unused I/O capacity.
 As a result, it spends a lot of time just waiting for the disk to return some data, and becomes much slower than it has to be.

 How much faster is open to debate.
 I think Paul sees about 3-4 times faster, but please don’t quote me on that.
 Farhan Mashraqui also uses this hack and gets some speedup as well.